JPMorgan's Dimon has throat cancer, to begin treatment shortly

 Dimon runs and plays tennis and looks fit to his colleagues in the bank’s executive offices.
 He exercises several times a week.
 When on business trips, he usually starts his days in hotel gyms.

-In his memo, Dimon said the treatment is still being finalized and would curtail his travel.
+Dimon said the treatment, which is still being finalized, would curtail his travel.

-He canceled previously scheduled plans to travel to Europe later on Tuesday, where he had been set to meet with the prime ministers of Greece and Italy and also visit Spain, England and Germany.
+He was expected to travel to Europe later on Tuesday, where he was scheduled to meet with the prime ministers of Greece and Italy and also visit Spain, England and Germany.
+But those plans have been canceled.

 CANCER SURVIVORS